-Let's try to understand the problem.
+Let's try to understand the problem of why an infinite loop error might occur.
 The max loop error is being triggered because somewhere in the code, whether it be yours, or Redux form, something is making React call the

 Are You Using PureComponent?

-Pure component allows React to try and optimize the page rendering by doing a shallow copy compare of the state within
+Pure component allows React to try and optimize the page rendering by doing a shallow copy comparison of the state within

 PureComponent it is likely that the shallow comparison in the render isn't catching something.
-One way to get around this problem is to try changing your component to inherit from a normal Component and then dealing with yourself, like this on the state:
+One way to get around this problem is to try changing your component to inherit from a normal Component and then dealing with the compared yourself, like this example:

-Or on the props
+Or on the props: